Sanguine Cantharus Shell

 Sanguine Cantharus Shell, Gemophos sanguinolentus

 Sanguine Cantharus Shell, Gemophos sanguinolentus.
-Shell courtesy of the commerical fishermen of the greater Los Cabos area, Baja California Sur, May 2010.
+Shell courtesy of the commercial fishermen of the greater Los Cabos area, Baja California Sur, May 2010.
 Size: 2.3 cm (0.9 inches) x 1.8 cm (0.7 inches).

-Phylogeny: The Sanguine Cantharus Shell, Gemophos sanguinolentus (Duclos, 1833), is a gastropod mollusk that is a member of the Pisaniidae Family of False Tritons.
+Phylogeny: The Sanguine Cantharus Shell, Gemophos sanguinolentus (Duclos, 1833), is a gastropod mollusk that is a member of the Pisaniidae Family of False Triton Shells.
 The genus Gemophos is one of twenty genera in this family, and there are eleven species in this genus.
-They are also known as the Measles-mouth Whelk and in Mexico as Cantarus Sanguinolento.
+They are also known as the Measles-mouth Whelk Shell and in Mexico as Cantarus Sanguinolento.

-Habitat and Distribution: Sanguine Cantharus Shells are found on rock and coral in the intertidal zone, and to depths up to 20 m (65 feet).
-They are a subtropical to tropical Eastern Pacific species.
-In Mexican waters they range from Todos Santos, Baja California Sur to Guatemala, including the Tres Marias Islands.
-They are found in the Gulf of California as far north as Guaymas, Sonora.
+Habitat and Distribution: Sanguine Cantharus are found on rock and coral in the intertidal zone, and to depths up to 20 m (65 feet).
+They are a subtropical to tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean, including the Tres Marias Islands, with the exception that they are absent from north of Todos Santos, Baja California Sur, along the central and northwest coasts of the Baja Peninsula, and north of Guaymas, Sonora, in the Sea of Cortez.

-Ecology and Behavior: Sanguine Cantharus Shells are a poorly studied and understood species.
+Ecology and Behavior: Sanguine Cantharus are a poorly studied and understood species.
 There is very limited documentation of their diet, predation, reproduction or ecosystem interactions.
-Other species in Family Pisaniidae are predators that feed primarily on mollusks, barnacles, and worms.
+Other species in the Pisaniidae Family are predators that feed primarily on mollusks, barnacles, and worms.
 They are gonochoric and reproduce sexually, with internal fertilization.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective the Sanguine Cantharus has not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: Cantharus sanguinolentus, Pollia Haemastoma, and Purpura anguinolenta.